-12. Monitor overall progress by navigating to FlexNet Manager Suite > Export Runs.
+12. Monitor overall progress in ServiceNow by going to FlexNet Manager Suite > Integration History > Export Runs.

 The State column on this view shows the progress of export, and the Stage column displays File Completion when the XML file is done.